-Has the proportion of cannabis users in Australia changed over time?
+Has cannabis use in Australia changed over time?

 In 2001, 33% of Australians had used cannabis in their lifetime and 13% had used in the past 12 months.